Transform your insight generation process

 In the case that not all sociodemographic questions are answered, you can still use the semi-completed survey and weight it as less significant than more complete surveys.
 After conducting the demographic survey, all you need to do is segment your customers, we’ve got a survey template on segmentation.

 Guiding interviewers to administer surveys with the proper attitude is certainly a challenge for those managing call centers.
 The idea, of course, is to have the interviewer and interviewee are genuinely interested in the back-and-forth conversation.

 Beyond ensuring that your interviewer team is consistently motivated and your call center culture is inspiring, consistent feedback is key.
-Using a software with built-in reporting features for line items like general monitoring, productivity, and call results will help managers understand the interviewers’ areas for improvement and address them quickly.
+Using a survey software with built-in reporting features for line items like general call monitoring, productivity, and call analytics will help managers understand the interviewers’ areas for improvement and address them quickly.

 When the time comes for callbacks, work with your high-converting interviewers to communicate with the potential respondents that did not complete.
 In these cases, the responsibility to re-engage these people rests on the interviewers’ side.